Hi guys! This weeks recipe video was inspired by a recipe I found in Clean Eating magazine a few months back.

 - Eating a lot of root veggies and grains really temper a sweet tooth.

-For those of you dying to know if I lost weight (I know how you all think b/c I would be thinking the same thing!)
-I don’t know.
+For those of you dying to know if I lost weight (I know how you all think b/c I would be thinking the same thing!), I don’t know.
 I never weighed myself when I started so I have nothing to compare it to.
-BUT when I stepped on the scale about about a week ago I was at my normal hang out zone (128lbs).
+BUT when I stepped on the scale about a week ago I was at my normal hang out zone (128lbs).
 So while I had no gain and no loss physically I definitely gained a lot of mental clarity.

 That’s my deal.
-Hope you get to check out the video.
+I hope you get to check out the video.
 And stop by in the comments below to let me know: 1.
 Have you ever made homemade gumbo and if so have you ever tried adding a leafy green in the mix?!!
 2. Do you like birthdays?
 3. Have you ever tried a cleanse and if so what did you lose/gain from the experience?

 Chicken And Kale Gumbo

 - 1/2 a yellow onion chopped